-Taking centre stage atop the Buda Castle district, a UNESCO World Heritage site, the Hilton Budapest is perfectly situated for sightseeing on the Buda side of the city.
-Combining an interesting mix of old and new, this hotel’s architecture consists of a modern structure housed beside a renovated 13th-century Dominican cloister and monastery.
+Taking centre stage atop the Buda Castle district, a Unesco World Heritage site, the Hilton Budapest is perfectly situated for sightseeing on the Buda side of the city.
+Combining an interesting mix of old and new, the architecture consists of a modern structure housed beside a renovated 13th-century Dominican cloister and monastery.
 This five-star gem provides guests with stylish rooms, international and Hungarian cuisine at the LÁNG Bistro and Grill, and a fully equipped gym, all with exceptional views over the city.
 Situated just a few minutes’ walk from Matthias Church, this luxury hotel is conveniently located for exploring the Presidential Palace, Fisherman’s Bastion and Buda Castle.

 For an action-packed weekend in Budapest, check out our guide to how to spend a long weekend in Budapest, Hungary.
 Looking for something a little more personal?
 Check out our rundown of the top Airbnbs and holiday apartments in Budapest.

 Phoebe Taplin contributed additional reporting to this article.

 Connect with like-minded people on our premium trips curated by local insiders and with care for the world